|

 Took the standard cable car due to the weather

-From Eaton Hotel, where I stayed for the first half of my stay (an excellent hotel, by the way!), I took a bus to Ngong Ping 360.
-It was a 50-minute ride on the bus.
+From where I stayed on Nathan Road, I took the E23A bus to Ngong Ping 360.
+It was a 50-minute ride on the bus to the Tung Chung Cable Car Terminal stop.

 Once I arrived at the bus stop, I made my way up to Ngong Ping Cable Car.